Clinical RAG Prompt Template

 - Key differentiating factors

-3. Always include serious conditions that must be ruled out
+3. Note serious conditions that should be ruled out per the context

 Context: